miayam/vanilla-page/README.md

 }
 ```

+## What To Improve
+1. Test the presentational JS using Jest.
+Currently it remains testless even if it works fine.
+2. Add ServiceWorker so we can see the landing page offline.
+3. Provide end to end testing (E2E) using Cypress.
+Well, it's just a dead simple landing page, but it would be awesome with E2E testing.

 ## Demo
 Here is the [demo](https://miayam.io/vanilla-page).
 I am happy with the result.
 It loads pretty fast.
 To be honest it's more performant than React.js "Hello World!".
 It's a static prerendered page that still works without JavaScript!